bwosh/CarND-Path-Planning-Project/README.md

 ## Input data
 The data from telementry contained:
--Car's x position on the map
+- Car's x position on the map
--Car's y position on the map
+- Car's y position on the map
--Car's s position in Frenet coordinates
+- Car's s position in Frenet coordinates
--Car's d position in Frenet coordinates
+- Car's d position in Frenet coordinates
--Car't yaw rate
+- Car't yaw rate
--Car's speed magnitude
+- Car's speed magnitude

 ## Path creation